mykelalvis/FT/Traveller/WORKING/Mongoose/Secrets of the Ancients.md

 The starport was designed to contain and funnel large numbers of people to the transit system underground.
 The port consists of a series of huge waiting rooms connected by airlocks, all leading towards the central chamber.
 The lights in each chamber automatically activate when the Travellers enter.
 The huge doors can be opened or closed with a touch but only one door in a chamber can be opened at a time – all of the Travellers have to enter a chamber and close the door behind them before the door at the far end of the chamber will open.

-Each room is bare apart from hatches located some 10 metres up the sheer walls.
+Each room is bare apart from hatches located some 10 meters up the sheer walls.
 If the Travellers find a way to climb up to the hatches, they discover they are locked.

 To reach the central chamber, the Travellers need to pass through three airlocks.
 Each airlock has a specific function that triggers when used.